 - Talk about the law and legal protection given on this.

-We request you to also spend some time and read our articles How-To have constructive sex talk with your teenager and Dating and relationships.
+We request you to also spend some time and read our articles Sex education and Dating and relationships.

 5 Ways you can talk to your teenager about sexual abuse?